tim25651/WhatsApp2iOS/README.md

 # WhatsApp2iOS
-This tutorial should help you to move your WhatsApp messages from a Android phone to
+This tutorial should help you to move your WhatsApp messages from an Android phone to an iPhone.
-As part of the process the iPhone has to be back upped and restored again.
-Thus, the earlier in the setting up of the iPhone your are transfering WhatsApp the more convenient it is.
+In this method, the iPhone has to be backed up and restored again and all apps are deleted during the process.
+Thus, thee earlier in the setting up of the iPhone your are transfering WhatsApp the more convenient it is.

 ## Prerequisites
 - An unencryped message database (Skip #2 and #3),